Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Methods

-In the quantum supremacy experiment of Fig.~\ref{fig:experiment_large} with 20 physical qubits, exact simulation to obtain the ideal probability $P_{C_j}(x_i)$ is beyond our computation power.
-Therefore, we consider the patch technique widely adopted in RCS experiments in the supremacy region~\cite{arute2019quantum}.
+\BZ{In the larger-scale experiment of Fig.~\ref{fig:experiment}b with 20 physical qubits, we consider the patch technique widely adopted in RCS experiments~\cite{arute2019quantum} to mitigate the device noise}.
 Specifically, we adopt two patches of quantum circuits, each one can be classically simulated.
-In each patch, we use $N_A^\prime = 5$ qubits for the system and $N_B^\prime = 5$ qubits for the bath; In each step, the unitary is implemented via an $8$-layer one-dimensional hardware-efficient ansatz, which is identical to the setup in classical-verifiable experiments of Fig.~\ref{fig:HRCS}c.
-Therefore, we have twice the number of gates compared to Fig.~\ref{fig:HRCS}c.
-For the maximum of $t= 19$ in this experiment, we use $8748$ SX, $11988$ RZ and $2736$ CZ gates with the number of gates for all circuits presented in Appendix~\ref{app:experiment}.
+In each patch, \BZ{we use $N_A^\prime = 5$ and $N_B^\prime = 5$ qubits for the system and bath}; In each step, the unitary is implemented via an $8$-layer one-dimensional hardware-efficient ansatz, which is identical to the setup in \BZ{the prior experiment of Fig.~\ref{fig:experiment}a}.
+Therefore, we have twice the number of gates compared to Fig.~\ref{fig:experiment}a.
+For the maximum of $t= 19$ in this experiment, we use $8748$ SX, $11988$ RZ and $2736$ CZ gates with the number of gates for all circuits presented in Appendix \ref{app:experiment}.
 Due to the allocation of qubit resources from Qiskit, the used qubits in each circuit instance of this experiments are slightly different from each other, however, we still expect a similar average error rate as shown in Table~\ref{tab:ibm_error}.
-As we use the patch circuit method, both the ideal and noisy theory of XEB fidelity following from the single patch ones, as detailed in Appendix~\ref{app:experiment}.
-We list the key experimental results in Table~\ref{tab:xeb_list} at $t=7, 15, 19$ for effective system of $N_{\rm eff}=80, 160, 200$ qubits.
-At $t=7$, our experiment of effective $80$ qubits is about $8$ times larger than USTC's result of $83$ qubits~\cite{gao2025establishing}; More importantly, for HRCS experiments with further extended temporal steps, there does not exist comparable results in conventional RCS experiments.
+As we use the patch circuit method, both the ideal and noisy theory of XEB follows the single patch result, as detailed in Appendix \ref{app:noisy_theory}.